marcoslin/angularAMD/README.md

 ### 3rd Party AngularJS Modules

-A RequireJS plugin `ngload` is included as part of `angularAMD`.
-You can use the following syntax load a 3rd party module created using standard `angular.module` statement.
-I
+3rd party AngularJS module, meaning any module created using `angular.module` syntax, can be loaded as any normal JavaScript file *before* `angularAMD.bootstrap` is called.
+After bootstraping, any AngularJS module must be loaded using the included `ngload` RequireJS plugin.

 ```Javascript
 define(['app', 'ngload!dataServices'], function (app) {...});